rz-k/GRATOR/README.md

 # GRATOR
 It is a very useful tool where we can pass all of our system traffic through Tor.
 Recommended for anyone testing and penetrating.Grator is a very useful tool where we can pass all the traffic of our system through the tor.
-This will allow you to anonymously pass all traffic to tools and applications, such as browsers and more. coded by [Gray Security Team](https://T.me/S3CURITY_GRAY)
+This will allow you to anonymously pass all traffic to tools and applications, such as browsers and more.Currently running on Debian and Ubuntu  operating systems coded by [Gray Security Team](https://T.me/S3CURITY_GRAY)

 ## Started Anonymus Mode